-An investment in the Bonds is subject to a number of risks.
-Accordingly, prospective Bondholders should carefully read and consider the risks and uncertainties described below together with all other information in the entire Prospectus, including the audited consolidated financial statements of Sika AG for the years ended December 31, 2022 and 2021.
+An investment in the Bonds is subject to a number of risks, including the risk of loss of a Bondholder's entire investment in the Bonds.
+Accordingly, prospective Bondholders should carefully read and consider the risks and uncertainties described below together with all other information in the entire Prospectus, including the audited consolidated financial statements of Sika AG for the years ended December 31, 2024.